Mahaveera Bheeman

-Mahaveera Bheeman is a 1962 Indian Tamil language film directed by S. A. Subburaman.
-The film stars T. K. Bagavathi, S. A. Ashokan and Jayashree.
+Mahaveera Bheeman is a 1962 Indian Tamil language film written and directed by S. A. Subburaman.
+Produced by M. L. Pathy under the banner Jaikumar Pictures, the film stars T. K. Bhagavathi, S. A. Ashokan and Jayashree.
 (Note: Not Jayashree.)

-Plot

-Mahaveera Bheeman is a character in the Indian Epic Mahabharata written by Vedha Vyasa.
-The film depicts the part of his life story as told in the epic.
+It is based on Bhima, a character from the Indian epic Mahabharata.

 Cast

 The following list was adapted from the book Thiraikalanjiyam Part 2.